Berta and Elmer Hader: Biography

 Elmer Hader was born in Pajaro, California, but spent much of his youth in San Francisco.
 At the age of 16, as a member of the National Guard, he helped restore order to San Francisco after the 1906 earthquake.
 He worked briefly in a survey party up the American River (near Sacramento, California), then returned to San Francisco to work as a firefighter on the State Belt Railroad (a dock-side railroad that acted as a shuttle for goods and people), where his father worked as an engineer.
 Elmer used his earnings from this job to pay for his first term at California School of Design.
 He then obtained scholarships to finish at the school (1907–1910).
-Elmer was also involved in theatre, and was supported by two theatrical groups, including his time in Paris at the Académie Julian from 1912-1914.
+Elmer was also involved in theatre, and was supported by two theatrical groups, including his time in Paris at the Académie Julian from 1912 to 1914.
 He was so successful at vaudeville routines in France and the U.S. (on the Pantages circuit), in which he would do a "Painting a Minute" act and, later, a living statue routine (in which individuals were made up to appear to be statues), that he considered dropping his long-term goal of becoming an artist.
 He did not.
 He returned to San Francisco, set up a studio in his parents attic, painted, taught art, and arranged exhibits.
 Elmer was the first artist showcased in a one-man one themed show at the Palace of Fine Arts.
 He was drafted into the U.S. Army and returned to France in 1918 as a member of the Camouflage Corps, just at the time that Berta was asked by Ms. Beatty to come to New York to work in fashion design illustration at McCalls.